 In FY15 (HUD 2014), the City provided CDBG funds for acquisition costs toward a housing project that closed in June, 2016.
-Rehabilitation is underway and the non-profit agency has adopted a MBE /WBE and Section 3 Hiring Plan with numerical goals.
-We will report on Section 3 hires and businesses for this activity in FY17 (HUD 2016).
+The non-profit agency adopted a MBE/WBE and Section 3 Hiring Plan with numerical goals.
+The project is also using HOME funds, and the developer has provided us with their Section 3 report.
+In order to avoid duplication in reporting, the N.S.
+HOME Consortium will be reporting the two Section 3 Business contracts awarded.